Milltown, County Kerry: Kilcoleman Abbey

 Bushfield House was built for Sir William Godfrey, 1st Baronet in the 1770s after the original Bushfield House, a long low thatched house was destroyed by fire.
 More or less abandoned from 1800 to 1818, Bushfield was renovated under the second Baronet, Sir John Godfrey, according to plans drawn up by the architect, William Vitruvius Morrison and renamed Kilcoleman Abbey.
 However the general economic decline of the 1820s meant that only the stables and service wing, with its Flemish gables, were completed as planned.
 Later, in the early 1840s, Sir William Godfrey, 3rd Baronet further modified the main block of the house, adding an attic storey, a turret emblazoned with the Red Hand of Ulster, the traditional shield of a Baronet and assorted gables, pinnacles and buttresses.
 Inside, the main reception rooms were remodelled in the then-popular Gothic style with plasterwork by local craftsmen, making extensive use of the Godfrey crest.
 The house was the centre of a 6,000-acre estate and was lived in continually by the Godfrey family until 1958.
 The last owner, Miss Phyllis Godfrey, confronted by an infestation of dry rot, was forced to abandon the house for the gate lodge where she died in December 1959.
 The house was eventually demolished in 1977.

 Amenities and development

 Milltown has a number of pubs, several take-away restaurants, a bakery, two vets, a butcher's shop, a Roman Catholic parish church, a Church of Ireland church, two schools and a shopping market.
 Milltown hosts a number of annual festivals and events including the World Bodhrán Championships.

 As of the early 21st century, Milltown has grown in population and a number of housing developments have been built.
-The Census of Ireland 2011 showed that Milltown was the fastest growing village in Kerry between 2006 and 2011, in which time its population more than doubled from 415 to 838.
+The 2011 census showed that Milltown was the fastest growing village in Kerry between 2006 and 2011, in which time its population more than doubled from 415 to 838.
+By the time of the 2022 census, the population had grown to 1,118.

 Milltown/Castlemaine GAA Club is the local Gaelic Athletic Association club.